Amir-Ragaie/Signal-Flow-Graph/README.md

 # Contributors

 This project is a collaborative effort by the talented students of CSED26.
-The team members who contributed to the development and success of this project are
+The team members who contributed to the development and success of this project are:

 - [Rowan Gamal](https://github.com/rowanxgamal)
 - [Karene Antoine](https://github.com/Karene-Antoine)